MicrosoftDocs/power-automate-docs/articles/share-guest-users.md

 The Power Automate experience for guest users is the same as it is for nonguest users, with some stipulations.
 A guest user can be a vendor or customer in a tenant of their own organization who needs access to a tenant in another organization.
 Guest users have the same experience in both the Power Automate portal and the Power Automate mobile app.
 They're sometimes referred to as external users.

-Read this article to help you understand the scenarios that are supported for guest users.
+This article should help you understand the scenarios that are supported for guest users.

 ## Prerequisites